nltp-ashes/Western-Goods/README.md

 ### SUPPORT & SUGGESTIONS

-If you need help with anything, or if you have any suggestions of new items, you can :
+If you need help with anything, or if you have any suggestions, you can :
 - Message me on [ModDB](https://www.moddb.com/members/nltp-ashes) (recommended);
-- Message me on Discord : NLTP_ASHES#0117 (recommended);
+- Message me on Discord : @nltp_ashes (formerly NLTP_ASHES#0117) (recommended);
 - Message me on my [Discord](https://discord.gg/7Z8S2qg) server (recommended).
 - Leave a comment on [ModDB](https://www.moddb.com/mods/stalker-anomaly/addons/western-goods/) (not recommended);